uscensusbureau/us-census-bureau-data-api-mcp/README.md

 This project uses [Vitest](https://vitest.dev/) to test the functionality of the server.

 Prior to running tests, a valid Census Bureau [API key](https://api.census.gov/data/key_signup.html) is required.
 This key should be defined in the `.env` file of the root directory of the project.
 The `sample.env` offers an example of how this `.env` file should look.
-Note that the `.env` is unique

 To run tests, run `npm run test`.
 To run ESLint, run `npm run lint`.